 Helpful feeding information for your toddler

 Be realistic about food amounts.
-Portion size should be about one-fourth the size of an adult portion.
+Portion size should be about 1/4 the size of an adult portion.

 Limit juice intake.
 Encourage whole fruit instead.

 Don't let your child fill up on juice or milk in between meals.
 This will make them less hungry during meal times.
 If your child is thirsty between meals, offer water.

 Don't use dessert as a reward.
 Try serving it with the rest of the food.

 Make the food easy for your toddler to eat: